Every outline contains the main idea of a certain research paper or assignment. You will need to write an outline in two cases:

 The outline is also helpful when you need to analyze your idea in general and to check if the thesis and arguments you use are coherent enough.

 How to write an outline in MLA format – major tips

-There are usually three formats for writing an outline: Chicago style (employed in Humanities), MLA style (literature studies, philology, linguistics) and APA style (psychology, education studies).
-Therefore, you should use the MLA format only when the topic of your paper is related to philology/literature studies (or close to it).
+There are usually three formats for writing an outline: Chicago style (employed in Humanities), APA style (psychology, education studies), and MLA style.

 In order to write your outline, you should start with a thesis statement.
 It has to contain very brief text describing the topic, goals, methods, and logical conclusion of the research paper in question.
 We recommend writing no more than six or seven lines.
 Remember: the thesis statement is neither an abstract, nor an introduction.